-Aggression and temperamental behavioral traits lurk in many dog breeds, Pit Bulls included.
-Naturally aggressive isn’t the correct term to use when discussing a Pit Bull.
+Aggression and emotion play a part in behavioural issues that lurk in many dog breeds, Pitbulls included.
+Naturally aggressive isn’t the correct term to use when discussing a Pitbull.
 Instead, they have aggression tendencies (if not adequately tamed.)

 If an owner chooses to raise their dog with no proper boundaries, training, or implementation of skills- then the likelihood of aggression increases.
 And as we’ve seen in numerous child-pitbull dog attack cases, doing so is never any good.